-7.6 CENTRE OF EXCELLENCE
+7.6 CENTRES OF EXCELLENCE

-Given the growing consumer acceptance of AYUSH in the domestic and global society as an important component of pluralistic systems of healthcare, the Government of India has decided to identify reputed AYUSH knowledge institutions in Non-Governmental/Private Sector and to support them to upgrade their functions and facilities to levels of excellence.
-Under Central Sector Scheme - Centre of Excellence - the Department of AYUSH, Ministry of Health and Family Welfare has provided financial assistance to upgrade following institutions to Centres of Excellence in Unani System.
+Given the growing consumer acceptance of AYUSH in the domestic and global society as an important component of pluralistic systems of healthcare, the Government of India decided to identify reputed AYUSH knowledge institutions in Non-Governmental/ Private Sector and to support them to upgrade their functions and facilities to levels of excellence.
+Under Central Sector Scheme - Centre of Excellence - the erstwhile Department of AYUSH provided financial assistance to upgrade following institutions to Centres of Excellence in Unani System.